Hades II: Pre-release

-When comparing technical test to the first game, Elijah Gonzalez of Paste commented that Hades' "blend of convincing characterization, witty dialogue, and excellent performances is alive and well here.
+When comparing a technical test to the first game, Elijah Gonzalez of Paste commented that Hades' "blend of convincing characterization, witty dialogue, and excellent performances is alive and well here.
 I loved what I saw of Hades II's gameplay upgrades, but what excites me most is how it builds on this world and its characters".
 Gonzalez opined that while Melinoë has more initial "clarity of purpose" than Zagreus, she's also "dragged down by self-doubt and the pressures of being a savior, making her a similarly complicated and engrossing protagonist".
 During the technical test, Kotaku praised the sex appeal of the game's character designs, writing that "sexiness is woven into their personalities."
 Ana Diaz of Polygon highlighted the traditional expression of gender in Greek mythology and how "Hades 2 expands on this ancient Greek idea by giving us witches who are both clever and strong and who defy the stereotypical expectations of them.
 Melinoë herself isn't exactly a witch, but she was raised by one and she's stronger for it. [...]
 Melinoë's background shapes who she is as a fighter, and in turn brings a fresh experience to the game".
 Patricia Hernandez, for The Guardian, noted that like Hades, the sequel's protagonist is an obscure character in Greek mythology and compared the Hades series to Emily Wilson's modern translations of the Iliad and the Odyssey – "where Wilson's work helps recontextualise Greek myth for modern audiences, the Hades series has the audacious aim of expanding those myths".
 Hernandez opined that "interpersonal (or interdeity) drama" elevated Hades II from a "compelling game" to an "irresistible" one.